 Am I going to lose money if I don’t migrate now?

 No, there is no penalty and further, no action required if you simply want to stake and chill.
 All rebases will be accounted for when/if you choose to migrate, which we recommend if you want to sell.

 Note: fees to migrate your balances are very low, and if you use our migration tool, you do not need to unstake and restake.
 The migration tool will go live upon the launch of V2.

 What does this mean for me?

 Ohmies everywhere can now take advantage of gOHM which will operate alongside the Proteus initiative to take gOHM — our governance token — cross chain.
-Enjoy the perks of owning Olympus on chains other than Ethereum such as low fees and farming opportunities to earn even more incoom.
-Olympus is proud to have a farm on the following chains: Avalanche, Arbitrum, Fantom, Polygon, and Pangolin.
-(DYOR, Olympus in no way is advising you to invest in any product).
+Enjoy the perks of owning Olympus on chains other than Ethereum such as low fees and fast transactions.

 Of course, gOHM will also be available to everyone on Ethereum via an all new migration page.

 Here you will see a banner and a link, which will show that you have the original version of OHM and sOHM (further referenced as V1OHM and V1sOHM).
 These can then be converted into V2sOHM or gOHM.
 With this migration there will be a change in the way we view our token holdings visually, so we will make sure by the end of this article you understand how indexing works.

 I’m conscious about fees; how can I buy gOHM on AVAX?

 Olympus can be purchased on AVAX through traderjoe.xyz.
 Don’t have any AVAX?
 You can onboard directly to the AVAX network through Olympus Pro partner Pangolin and swap into AVAX which you may use to then swap into gOHM.